nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-dependencies.png" alt="Without dependencies" >
   <figcaption>
     No new functions are created regardless of the counters' state changes.
-During the initial rendering, `useCallback` created single cached versions of the functions, which encapsulate the closure values, and reused them on every re-render.
+During the initial rendering, `useCallback` created single cached versions of the functions, which encapsulate the state values, and reused them on every re-render.
   </figcaption>
 </figure>